Traditional African and African-American art are a diverse expression of our social commentary and cultural heritage.

 Traditional African Art Techniques

-Traditional African art is characterized by a deep connection to cultural rituals and community life.
+In traditional African art, we find a deep connection to cultural rituals and community life.
 Shona stone sculpture is a prime example.

-Primarily practiced in Zimbabwe, Shona stone carvings involve carving intricate designs from serpentine and other stones, often depicting themes of family, ancestry, and nature.
-Artists like Agnes Nyanhongo excel in this medium, creating powerful, emotive works that reflect traditional values and contemporary issues.
+Primarily practiced in Zimbabwe, Shona stone carvings involve carving intricate designs from stones, often depicting themes of family, ancestry, and nature.
+While the stone carving arena is vastly male dominated, female artists like Agnes Nyanhongo, whose works were exhibited at Serengeti Gallery in 2017, also excel in this medium– creating powerful, emotive works that reflect both traditional values and contemporary issues.

 African-American Art Techniques